The Complete Guide to a Scoring Offense

 Offensive Rebounding.
 Sometimes offenses need more than one opportunity to score and the only way to create more scoring opportunities is to have solid offensive rebounding.
 A good rebounder is often overlooked, but their contributions are critical, especially on the offensive end.
 Without offensive rebounds, your team will only get one chance to score the ball and will undoubtedly play a role in the outcome of the game.
 To find out more Rebounding Tips, Drills, and Techniques, click here.

 Getting Open.
 It takes time for players to understand that if they want the ball, they have to work hard to get open.
 You can’t stand around on offense and expect to easily catch a pass and shoot.
 Great offensive players are constantly moving to get open whether it’s to catch and shoot or to simply catch a pass and keep the offense in motion.
 If you can’t get open, help a teammate get open.
-Helping a teammate get open is a vital skills every offensive player should possess.
+Helping a teammate get open is a vital skill every offensive player should possess.
 Find out how to move without the basketball and get open like a Pro.

 Screens.
-Screens are an integral part to any offense.
+Screens are an integral part of any offense.
 The purpose of a screen is to free an offensive player from their defender which puts players in better positions to make a play.
 Players that understand how to set and use screens make it extremely hard for the defense.
 It’s difficult for the defense because you’re forced to make a decision on how to guard the screen.
 And most likely, the offense is ready to exploit you either way you try to defend.
 Read more on How to Use Screens.

 Moves.
 A move is a specific action the ball handler makes in order to beat their defender.
-A move consists of a combination of basketball skills and/or a change of direction and/or change of speed intended to cause the defender to be out of position.
+A move consists of a combination of basketball skills and/or a change of direction and/or a change of speed intended to cause the defender to be out of position.
 If your offense excels at making moves and getting their defender out of position then your team is in a great position to find the open shot and score.

 Take these tips with you as you’re working on your game and you’ll definitely see an improvement in your game.